Highlights Of The Pyeongchang Olympics Closing Ceremony, In Photos

 toggle caption

-Flags are projected on the stands as athletes enter the stadium.
+Flags of the participating nations are projected onto the stands as athletes enter the stadium.
+Unlike in the opening ceremony, there is no specific order for procession as all athletes come together.

 Francois Xavier-Marit/AFP/Getty Images